 After three days at Lawn Hill Gorge, we went north and soon turned left to join Savannah Way.
 There was around 450 km to get to our next stop, 7 Emu Station.

 Savannah Way is an epic, two states and one territory road, that takes you from Cairns to Broome.
 There is a main route with alternative deviations with numerous attractions on the way including Undara Lava Tubes, Cobbold Gorge, Lawn Hill National Park, Limmen National Park, Mataranka, Katherine, Gibb River Road and many more.

 The part of Savannah Way we drove was a red, bulldust, wide road with very little traffic.
 We spotted many road trains on the way and then the dust was impenetrable.

 On the way, we stopped at Hell’s Gate Roadhouse and had a great lunch: burgers and toasts.

-It was the end of September, the AFL finals, and I was keen to stay for a night and watch the final match, but we already talked to Frank Shadforth from 7 Emu Station that we were coming.
+It was the end of September and the AFL finals were taking place.
+I was keen to stay for a night and watch the final match, but we had already made arrangements with Frank Shadforth from 7 Emu Station.

 So, after a short break, we drove further and we arrived at 7 Emu Station just before the sunset.